Flow-matic/Crypto-Price-App/README.md

 ---
    * Testing was done, by sending the app to friends and family as well as links posted on various social media platforms.

+   * As of submitting my project 4, I have contacted Streamlit for information regarding testing the code, as previous projects I used Python Tutor, and was unable to use it diuring this time.
 ___
 Research And Credits:
 ---